Sonlight is Serious about High School Homeschooling

 Explore the rise and fall of influential ideologies in this fascinating study from Sonlight.
 Give your 17- and 18-year-old (and advanced 16-year-old) students an understanding of the important ideas and philosophies that have influenced our world through the ages.
 Help them think deeply about issues of personal, social and ethical significance.
 What's more, this program will provide a platform for you to discuss together, examine and help solidify the belief system that will guide your children and ultimately serve as a lifelong compass.

 World History and Worldview Studies 520 is a 36-week course that provides an expansive look at history and also includes distinctive Christian commentary.
-Pair it with any upper-level Literature course to create the Core that best serves your students.
+Pair it with any upper-level Literature course to create the History / Bible / Literature program that best serves your students.

 Spanning ancient history through the start of the 21st century, Streams of Civilization, Volumes 1 and 2, anchor the history portion of the course.
 Written by Christian authors, these books not only provide a beautiful historical overview, but also weave in unique insights and analysis about science, music, art, architecture, pop culture and other topics of interest throughout.